Rockyroad1827/dokuwikiplugin/README.md

 - Once a page has been created it will be empty. if you leave the page once it has been created - the page will auto delete and you will have to make it again.

+## === discordwebhook ===

+Discordwebhook is a plugin that allows the user to connect a webhook to the dokuwiki server. it will send an embed into the specified chat (changed in the discord ui). it will show if a page is edited or created, and will also show its location.